 conda activate ebolaseq

-conda create -n ebolaseq -c conda-forge -c bioconda python=3.9 mafft trimal iqtree=2.4.0 biopython minimap2 pal2nal
+conda create -n ebolaseq -c conda-forge -c bioconda python=3.9 pip mafft trimal iqtree=2.4.0 biopython minimap2 pal2nal

 conda activate ebolaseq